Loading...

 Add Fiber

-Enhance your meal with fiber-rich foods like a side of leafy greens or a small serving of lentils.
-Fiber can help moderate blood sugar levels by slowing carbohydrate absorption.
+Pair your meal with a side of leafy greens like spinach or kale, or include a small serving of lentils, which can help slow down the absorption of carbohydrates.

-Engage in a light physical activity, like a short walk, after eating.
-This can enhance insulin sensitivity and help your body process glucose more effectively.
+Engage in light physical activity, such as a brisk walk, before eating.
+This can improve your body's insulin sensitivity.

 Monitor and Adjust